 Dice the zucchini and the aubergine.
 Leave the skin on or not, as you like.
 Cut the onions into rings.

 Heat the oil in a thick-bottomed pan.
-Fry the onions for a minute, then add the rest of the vegetables (except the chickpeas), all the spices and salt.
+Fry the onions for a minute, then add all the spices, the rest of the vegetables (except the chickpeas) and salt.
 Stir it around until everything is mixed well, very hot and covered in oil, then reduce the heat, cover and let it stew for 20 minutes.
 Stir occasionally.

 While the vegetables are stewing, put the chickpeas into a colander or sieve and rinse them under cold running water.
 Drain well.